Sydney man finds snake in lettuce bought at supermarket - WTMJ

 “I definitely kind of panicked a bit,” he added.

-It was a venomous paled-headed snake that authorities say made an 870-kilometer (540-mile) journey to Sydney from a Toowoomba packing plant wrapped in plastic with a pair of cos lettuces.
+It was a venomous pale-headed snake that authorities say made an 870-kilometer (540-mile) journey to Sydney from a packing plant in the Australian city of Toowoomba wrapped in plastic with two heads of cos lettuce.

-White and his partner Amelia Neate spotted the snake moving as soon as the lettuces were unpacked on to the kitchen table.
+White and his partner Amelia Neate spotted the snake moving as soon as the lettuce was unpacked onto the kitchen table.

-They also noticed the plastic wrapping was torn and that the snake could escape, so they quickly stuffed the reptile with the lettuces into a plastic food storage container.
+They also noticed the plastic wrapping was torn and that the snake could escape, so they quickly stuffed the reptile with the lettuce into a plastic food storage container.

 White phoned the WIRES rescue organization and a snake handler took the snake away that night.